We’re living in an age where e-commerce is evolving at an increasingly rapid rate.

 It wasn’t all that long ago, where buying online was more of a novelty concept.

-Fast forward to 2020, and we’ve got one-click ordering, chatbots, social commerce that integrates social media with e-commerce, and so much more.
+Fast forward to the present day and we’ve got one-click ordering, chatbots, social commerce that integrates social media with ecommerce, and so much more.

-And everyone wins with this advancing technology.
-Customers get an amazing online shopping experience, and e-commerce brands can increase their conversion rates and revenue.
+Everyone wins with this advancing technology.
+Customers get an amazing online shopping experience, and ecommerce brands can increase their conversion rates and revenue.

 The only downside is that brands need an effective way to power this technology and make continual iterations without disrupting the customer experience.